-While you may think that you have limited experience with the benefits of essential oils, you will be surprised by just how often we use essential oils in our everyday lives.
-Essential oils are what will often scent bath salts, give scent to candles and tarts, and even give a little extra flavor to tea or other treats, and they can bring a really beneficial impact to your bath as well.
+While you may think you have limited experience with the benefits of essential oils, you will be surprised at how often we use essential oils in our everyday lives.
+Essential oils are usually what give bath salts, candles, and wax melts their fragrance.
+They can positively impact your bath as well.

 Essential Oils And Different Body Concerns

-Some essential oils can be harsh or damaging to the skin, and these essential oils should always be used with a carrier oil like sunflower, palm, or coconut oil before being placed in your bath water where they will come into contact with your skin.
-It’s for this reason that one should always do the proper research before opting for any particular essential oil, and always know what type of oils they may be working with.
+Some essential oils can be harsh or damaging to the skin.
+Those essential oils should always be used with a carrier oil like sunflower, palm, or coconut oil before being placed in your bathwater where they will come into contact with your skin.
+It’s for this reason that one should do enough research before choosing any particular essential oil and know what type of oils they will be working with.

-If you don’t have a carrier oil on hand, one idea that many use before adding the oil to their bath is using a small bit of shampoo instead.
-While shampoo may not be as effective as a pure carrier oil, it will often do the trick should you run out of or find yourself without your carrier oil, and the same method of adding 6 to 7 drops of essential oil to one ounce of carrier oil, or shampoo, should be used.
+If you don’t have a carrier oil on hand, use a small amount of shampoo instead.
+While it may not be as effective as a pure carrier oil, it will often do the trick should you run out of or find yourself without a carrier oil.
+The same method of adding 6 to 7 drops of essential oil to 1 ounce of carrier oil (or in this case, shampoo) should be applied.

-Before adding any essential oil to your bath for an aroma therapeutic benefit, it’s also a good idea to test a small patch of skin with the essential oil, if its new, to ensure a reaction will not occur.
-While these oils are naturally derived, they can still cause some skin irritation or adverse reactions, and testing the essential oil with the carrier oil on a small and less visible patch of skin before bathing with it is always recommended.
+Before adding any new essential oil to your bath, it’s also a good idea to test it on a small patch of skin.
+While these oils are naturally derived, they can still cause adverse reactions, so testing a combination of an essential oil and a carrier oil on a tiny and less visible patch of skin before bathing with it is a must.